 - Low density housing areas, villages and rural link roads are cleaned every two months

-If you need further information on street cleaning in your area, or wish to check when your street is next due to be cleaned, please submit our online enquiry form.
+If you want to report a problem with street cleaning or a litter bin, or wish to check when your street is next due to be cleaned, please submit our online form: